openmultiplayer/archive/README.md

 Archived material from the old community forums. 🕯 4/11 😔

+## Contributing

+Please contribute any old files or links you have from the old community forums.

+Simply open a pull request by uploading files directly to one of the directories.

 ## Links

 0.3.8 Before it was renamed to 0.3.DL: https://github.com/sa-mp-kr/0.3.8